 Treatment begins with physical therapy to relieve pressure on the affected areas.
 Doctors may also suggest over-the-counter medicines to manage the pain as causes are located and treated.
 In more severe cases, antidepressants, sedatives, or injections may also be recommended.

-Pain after surgical procedures is normal and can occur for days or even weeks, depending on the type and complexity of the surgery performed.
+Pain after surgical procedures is normal and can occur for days, weeks or months, depending on the type and complexity of the surgery performed.
 This pain can occur in the skin or along nerves that may have been disturbed during the procedure, in the muscles, and even in the bones, if those bones were impacted.

 Treatment is often as simple as pain management medication, whether a prescription-strength NSAID or narcotic.
 Your doctor may also recommend physical therapy to stretch and strengthen the affected areas of your body so that you can recover more quickly.
 Be alert and report to your doctor any pain that seems unusual or sharper than expected.

-Your doctor may prescribe anti-inflammatory injections or medications if over-the-counter pain management with ibuprofen, acetaminophen, or naproxen isn’t enough.
+Your doctor may prescribe anti-inflammatory medications if over-the-counter pain management with ibuprofen, acetaminophen, or naproxen isn’t enough.
 Physical therapy can also help you learn body positions that ease pain due to nerve compression.
+Injection therapy is also an option.

 Overall, the cause for spinal stenosis is usually osteoarthritis—a condition that simply occurs over time.
 However, the thickening of ligaments in the back, bulging of the discs that separate the vertebrae, inflammatory spondyloarthritis, and spinal tumors can also be causes.
 Some may have a higher chance of experiencing spinal stenosis, especially those born with a narrow spinal canal or who have had a previous surgery on the spine.